artemis-yl/asimov_nav2_test/README.md

     - 5) we can implement many more navigation plugins, like CollisionMoniter
         - https://docs.nav2.org/plugins/index.html
         - https://github.com/mvipin/perceptor/blob/main/config/nav2_params.yaml @ line 358 for collison monitor example
     - since we should be copying from github.com/ros-navigation/navigation2_tutorials/blob/rolling/sam_bot_description/config/nav2_params.yaml most will be already set up, but needs to be changed for specific plugins
+    - 6) configure more specific behavoir trees if required. default in base nav2_params.yaml file are 'default_nav_through_poses_bt_xml' and 'default_nav_to_pose_bt_xml'